-NGOs Express Concern over UK Announcement for Military Expansion in Bahrain
+NGOs Express Concern over UK Announcement of Military Expansion in Bahrain

 On 5 December 2014, the UK Foreign and Commonwealth Office (FCO) announced that a new defence arrangement will establish a permanent naval base for the United Kingdom in Bahrain.
-Americans for Democracy and Human Rights in Bahrain (ADHRB), the Bahrain Center for Human Rights (BCHR), the Bahrain Human Rights Society, the Bahrain Institute for Rights and Democracy (BIRD) and the Campaign Against the Arms Trade (CAAT) express deep concern over the agreement and urge the United Kingdom to reconsider establishing a base in a country with severe human rights violations.
+Americans for Democracy and Human Rights in Bahrain (ADHRB), the Bahrain Center for Human Rights (BCHR), the Bahrain Human Rights Society, the Bahrain Institute for Rights and Democracy (BIRD) the Campaign Against the Arms Trade (CAAT) and Stop the War Coalition express deep concern over the agreement and urge the United Kingdom to reconsider establishing a base in a country with severe human rights violations.